Android x86 Installation and Troubleshooting Procedures

 Installing to a Virtual Machine

-2. Load the Android x86 ISO file into your VM menu, and load the VM.
+2. Load the Android x86 ISO file in your VM and start it.

-3. A GRUB menu will appear, choose to install Android x86 to hard disk.
+3. When the GRUB menu appears, select the option to install Android x86 to the hard disk.

-4. Create a new partition, and install Android x86 to it.
-Format the partition to one of the supported formats – ext3, ext2, ntfs, and fat32.
-Please note if you choose fat32, a warning will appear that you cannot save data to fat32 – thus, Android x86 will function as a live CD (no data will be saved to the system as you are using it).
+4. Create a new partition and install Android x86 to it.
+Format it as ext3, ext2, ntfs, or fat32.
+If you use fat32, you’ll see a warning that no data can be saved – Android x86 will run as a live CD in this case (no system data will be saved as you use it).

-5. Choose “Yes” when it asks to Install bootloader GRUB, and allow it to make the system R/W to enable root.
+5. When asked to install the GRUB bootloader, select “Yes” and also allow it to make the system R/W to enable root access.

 Adding Android x86 to the GRUB Menu

-Install GRUB Customizer first, it will make this process much easier.
+First, install GRUB Customizer to make this process easier.

 sudo add-apt-repository ppa:danielrichter2007/grub-customizer